Lauro235/grid-landing-page-2/README.md

 ## Grid Landing Page #2

-### A rollercoaster
+### One of those days

 Today was a tough one.
 There is something about being under pressure to be productive.
 Today I ended up almost deleting all my github repositories from my pc and then almost committing those deletions to the web app.

-### Making a friend

 In the process of undertaking this mini project.
 I met a really fantastic and incredibly knowledgable man called Terry.
 You can find him on Twitter at @AgentZeroNine.
 He was kind enough to teach me a few things and recommended a couple of articles.

 ### Resources